ganeti/ganeti/man/gnt-instance.rst

 to send the job to the master daemon but not wait for its completion.
 The job ID will be shown so that it can be examined via **gnt-job info**.

+The ``--paused`` option is only valid for Xen and kvm hypervisors.
+This pauses the instance at the start of bootup, awaiting ``gnt-instance console`` to unpause it, allowing the entire boot process to be monitored for debugging.

 Example::